LeslieDancey/FME_Desktop_Advanced/custom_transformers.md

 When you click on the Main tab, to return to the main canvas view, the three original transformers have now been replaced by a custom transformer object that is automatically connected into the existing workspace:

 This custom transformer looks and behaves in the same way as any standard FME transformer; with input and output ports (that match the input/output objects in the custom transformer tab), plus a parameters dialog.

+The scenario for this exercise is that an FME user has a workspace that calculates the population density for neighborhoods in the city of Vancouver.
+Having just found out about custom transformers, the user thinks this would be a good workspace to turn into a general solution: a custom transformer that calculates the average density of items in a known space.

+**1)** Start Workbench

+Open the workspace

+C:\FMEData2015\Workspaces\DesktopAdvanced\Exercise3a-Begin.fmw.

+You may wish to run the workspace and examine the output to see what it does and how it works.

+**2)** Create Custom Transformer

+The key components for the custom transformer are the AreaCalculator and ExpressionEvaluator transformers.
+If you examine the workspace you’ll see two ExpressionEvaluators (one for the year 2001, one for 2011) but we don’t need to include both in the custom transformer.

+So select the AreaCalculator transformer and the first ExpressionEvaluator, right-click on them, and choose the context menu option 'Create Custom Transformer.'

+In the Create Custom Transformer dialog enter a name, category, and description for the new custom transformer.
+A good name for the transformer will be the DensityEvaluator.